noduleio/nodule_noble/README.md

 Out of the box support on windows for Bluetooth dongles is not very good.

-You will need a space Bluetooth4.0 dongle that you can use for nodule.
+You will need a spare Bluetooth4.0 dongle that you can use for nodule.

 Then follow the instructions [here](https://github.com/sandeepmistry/noble#windows) to get the prerequisites for noble installed.